Saturday, October 19, 2024

 This essay looks at wars as psychiatry looks at mental illness, as a set of behavioural and emotional phenomena that humans experience as a result of a complex but identifiable set of causes.
 Every war, like every individual mental illness, is unique to the patient or nation suffering the condition, but there are always patterns that can be recognised, and behind every disease there are pathological causes to be uncovered, and treatments to be sought after.

 If treatment options for a deadly illness are limited, it is imperative that we look very hard at means of prevention.
 In 2024, it is not obvious that a lot of effort is being put into prevention of war, although no doubt many good, intelligent people are working on it, mainly in academia and in the United Nations.
-The problem here is that academics dare not speak out in public until they are in perfect mastery of every aspect of their field (I.e. never), and the United Nations, although excellent in many ways, is a large bureaucracy headed by a Security Council that is in desperate need of reform.
+The problem here is that academics dare not speak out in public until they are in perfect mastery of every aspect of their field (that is, never), and the United Nations, although excellent in many ways, is a large bureaucracy headed by a Security Council that is in desperate need of reform.

-Professionals tend to be irritated when a voice from outside the professional box dares to voice an opinion, but sometimes that voice can be stimulate new thought.
+Professionals tend to be irritated when a voice from outside the professional box dares to voice an opinion, but sometimes that voice can stimulate new thought.
 If any reader should think the suggestions put forward here are wrong, by all means say so, but at the same time, be sure to put forward your better solution.

 The suggestions here to prevent wars are not put forward as the only possibilities.
 There are a host of other approaches that can be taken and measures that can be rolled out to contain the occasional slide of the leaders into the morass of political insanity that we call war.